rpatel3001/docker-satdump/README.md

 A Docker image with satdump installed.
 Currently it runs an arbitrary command on startup, but that will change in the future.

+There is a python script also run at startup which takes the satdump UDP JSON messages and reformats them as acarshub compatible JSON.

 Under active development, everything is subject to change without notice.

 You can view only ACARS message in the log with: